Phoenix is an Australian police drama television series. Phoenix screened as two thirteen-part series on The ABC 1992 and 1993.

-- Hero with Bad Publicity: At the end of Phoenix II the Major Crime Squad is actually disbanded because it has so caused many complaints, with Sgt.
+- Hero with Bad Publicity: At the end of Phoenix II the Major Crime Squad is disbanded because it has caused so many complaints, with Sgt.
 Faithful transferred to Public Relations.
-He's back in Janus, but ends up under investigation again after a controversial police shooting (and worse, the Hennessey's are allowed to plead guilty to a lesser charge for fear the investigation will cause the case against them to collapse).
+He's back in Janus but ends up under investigation again after a controversial police shooting (and worse, the Hennessey's are allowed to plead guilty to a lesser charge for fear the investigation will cause the case against them to collapse).

 - Ignored Expert:

 Laz: I'm the only one who even talks to you.
 You're their analyst for Christ's sake!